-Rivian raises $2.65B as it pushes towards production of its electric pickup – TechCrunch
+Rivian raises $2.65B as it pushes toward production of its electric pickup – TechCrunch

 Rivian hasn’t held back on spending that capital.
 The company has put more than $1 billion into its factory in Normal, Illinois.
 The factory, which once produced the Mitsubishi Eclipse through a joint venture between Mitsubishi and Chrysler Corporation, has been completely updated and expanded.

-The overhaul of the 3 million-square-foot is on schedule, but not yet complete, according to the company.
+The overhaul of the 3 million-square-foot factory is on schedule, but not yet complete, according to the company.
 A pilot line is operational and is producing validation prototypes of its R1T pickup truck daily.

+Rivian also plans to produce the delivery vans for Amazon at the factory.
+The first van deliveries will be made to Amazon in late 2021.